 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses the liability you may incur with respect to your children.
 You should consult with a lawyer if you have specific concerns about liability for your children in all circumstances.

-If you let your 10 year old child use a pellet gun, unsupervised, and the child shoots and injures a playmate, you may be held responsible.
+If you allow your child to play with a dangerous tool or weapon (such as a pellet gun) unsupervised, and the child injures a playmate, you may be held responsible.
 The Courts would likely consider you negligent for trusting your child with a dangerous weapon.
-You might, however, not be held to blame, if you took all reasonable precautions to prevent such an accident.
-For example, the gun was locked away and your child was told not to use it in your absence, but your child disobeyed, broke into the place where you locked away the gun and used the gun without your permission.
+If, however, you took all reasonable precautions to prevent injury you may not be held to blame.
+For example, if a gun was locked away and your child was told not to use it in your absence, but your child disobeyed, broke into the place where you locked away the gun and used the gun without your permission.

-Your child cannot obtain a driver’s licence without your permission before the age of 18 years unless he or she is self-supporting or married.
-An insurance company will probably ask you to co‑sign for their insurance coverage.
-Ask your insurance company about their policies for drivers under the age of 18 years.
+Your child cannot obtain a driver’s licence without your permission before the age of 18, unless he or she is self-supporting or married.
+An insurance company will likely ask you to co‑sign for their insurance coverage before they are 18 years of age.
+In this case, ensure that you ask the insurance company about their policies for drivers under the 18.